mrocklin/thesis/blas-lapack-implementations.md

 The FLAME group collaborates with Kazushige Goto in an effort to automate and more broadly apply expertise

-#### Microsoft Kernel Library (MKL)
+#### Math Kernel Library (MKL)

 The MKL is an industry standard.
-It is a professional multi-core implementation.
+It is a professional implementation for multi-core Intel processors.

 #### Distributed Memory BLAS/LAPACK Implementations

 The ubiquity of numerical linear algebra makes it an attractive candidate for mature parallel solutions.
 All computational kernels expressible as BLAS/LAPACK computations may be automatically parallelized if a robust solution can be found for distributed numerical linear algebra.
 Much of this work exists for sparse systems that are not part of the BLAS/LAPACK system.
 See notes on PETSc and Trilinos in \ref{sec:numerics} and \ref{sec:trilinos} for more details.

 In the case of dense linear algebra, data parallelism is most often achieved through blocking.
-Input arrays are blocked or tiled and then each operation manages distributed computation by managing sequential operations on blocks.
+Input arrays are blocked or tiled and then each operation distributes computation by managing sequential operations on blocks on different processors.
 A distributed GEMM may be achieved through many smaller sequential GEMMs on computational nodes.
 More sophisticated computations, like SYMM or POSV, may make use of a variety of sequential operations.

 Occasionally communication is handled by a separate abstraction.
 For performance reasons these are often built off of or resemble MPI at a low level.

 #### ScaLAPACK

-is an implementation of LAPACK for distributed memory architecture.
+is the original widespread implementation of LAPACK for distributed memory architecture.
 ScaLAPACK\cite{ScaLAPACK} depends on BLACS\cite{Dongarra1997}, a library for the communication of blocks of memory, to coordinate computation of linear algebra routines across a parallel architecture.
 ScaLAPACK was the first major parallel implementation

 #### Parallel Linear Algebra for Scalable Multi-core Architectures (PLASMA)